 About Our Special Collections

 The Library has received many generous gifts over the years.
-Some donations have been designated as special collections while others have been integrated into the existing collection.
-Many of the special collections have been digitized for the Digital Clendening.
+Some donations have been designated as special collections while others have been integrated into the main collection.
 Special collections include:

-Additional Hertzler correspondence and photographs can be found in the University of Kansas Medical Center Archives.
-Tel: 913.588.7243.
+Additional Hertzler correspondence and photographs can be found in the KUMC Archives (913-588-7243).
 Two archival boxes of Dr. Irene Koeneke papers are also located in the Clendening Library.
-Please contact the Rare Book Librarian for contents.
+Please contact the Special Collections Librarian for contents.

 The nucleus of the Logan Clendening Anesthesia Collection began with Dr. Clendening's personal collection.
-His wife, Dorothy Hixon Clendening, was actively involved in his interest and in 1935, she gifted him with a purchased collection of anesthesia pamphlets, autographs and association items described by Dr. Clendening and listed in the finding aid.
+His wife, Dorothy Hixon Clendening, was actively involved in his interest and in 1935, she gifted him with a purchased collection of anesthesia pamphlets, autographs, and association items described by Dr. Clendening and listed in the finding aid (above).
 He actively added more items to this group, and the complete collection came to the library at his death in 1945.

 Dr. Thor Jager, a Wichita, Kansas internist, was a discerning rare book collector.
 When his notable collection was donated to the Clendening in 1971, it contained many seminal anesthesia pamphlets along with books and items by authors including Claude Bernard, Humphry Davy, Nathan Rice, C.T.
 Jackson, Truman Smith and Karl Schleich.